quixio/quix-streams/README.md

 You can generate these Wrappers again using the `shell scripts` provided for each platform inside the language-specific client.
 For instance for Python:

-- `/Python/buildwindows.bat`: Generates Python Interop wrappers for Windows platform.
+- `/src/builds/python/windows/build_native.bat`: Generates Python Interop wrappers for Windows platform.
-- `/Python/buildlinux.sh`: Generates Python Interop wrappers for Linux platform.
+- `/src/builds/python/linux/build_native.bat`: Generates Python Interop wrappers for Linux platform.
+- `/src/builds/python/mac/build_native.bat`: Generates Python Interop wrappers for Mac platform.

 These scripts compile the C# base library and then use the `InteropGenerator` project to generate the AoT compiled version of the library and the Interops wrappers around that.
 The result is a structure like this: